coricsdev/wp-guest-posts/README.md

 Activate the plugin and create a new user from wp-admin dashboard with **Author role** or use existing **author role** user's.

-1. If user with <b>author role</b> not exist then go to wp-admin dashboard and create new user with author role.
+1. If user with <b>author role</b> doesnot exist then go to wp-admin dashboard and create new user with author role.
 2. For adding the custom post type, go to wp-admin `dashboard` &#8594; `page` &#8594; `new page` or use existing page and add `[gp_add_post /]` in post editor or  gutenberg shortcode block.
 3. Show the list of posts which are in pending status for admin approval showing go to wp-admin `dashboard` &#8594; `page` &#8594; `new page` or use existing page and add `[gp_view_post /]` in post editor or  Gutenberg shortcode block.